 Should I Stay On Gili Air or Gili Trawangan?

-Gili Air may only be a short boat ride from Gili Trawangan, but the two islands are very different.
 One question we had the first time we visited the Gili Islands was which Gili Island to stay on.
 All of the Gili Islands have no motorised transport, and all have beautiful clear water surrounding them.

-Gili Air is a quieter island than Gili Trawangan with fewer tourists.
-It still has some delicious restaurants and things to do.
-I personally preferred the white sand beaches here for swimming and snorkelling.
 Gili Air would be our pick for where to stay in the Gili Islands for a nice balance of activity, things to do and yet fewer crowds.
 It’s a great option for couples and families.
 Having said that, I think out of all the Gili Islands, most people will find something to love about Gili Air.

 Gili Meno is another of the Gili Islands, that is known for being the quietest and the most untouched.
 It’s popular for romantic stays, honeymoons and people looking for a peaceful stay.

-How Long To Spend In Gili Air?
+How Long To Stay In Gili Air?

 Personally, I think 2 days and 2 nights is a minimum.
 Spending time here is all about relaxing, taking it slow and enjoying nature, which is difficult to do if you have a short stay.